 Money: School fees and they do need to eat

 Raising children is an expensive exercise.
-With the rising cost of living and the challenges in our education system in SA, we are okay with two children.
+With the rising cost of living and the challenges in our education system in SA, we are okay with only having two children.
 We aim to live as responsibly as we can, and we manage.
 We are both hard working parents and we want to be able to enjoy our lifestyle.

 The car situation